CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To have the control+shift+I result reported by NVDA as control+I, you should perform the following steps:

 * Open a Word document.
-* Enable the extended script description mode with NVDA+control+alt+D.
+* Enable the extended script description mode with `NVDA+X, D`.
 * Enter input help mode with NVDA+1.
 * Press control+I to report the italic script and have it added in the gesture dialog.
 * Exit input help mode with NVDA+1.
 * Open the input gestures dialog.
 * In the category "Scripts without description (modify at your own risk!)", select the command "toggleItalic on NVDAObjects.window.winword.WordDocument".
 * Add the control+shift+I shortcut and validate.
-* If you want, exit the extended script description mode with NVDA+control+alt+D.
+* If you want, exit the extended script description mode with `NVDA+X, D`.

 Known bug: A script added for a specific class is visible even if gesture manager is opened in another context.